TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/getting_started/download_and_install.md

     -  So if you have Ubuntu 22.04, do below in Linux Ubuntu shell to install openssl

             $ sudo apt install openssl

 	- Make sure that you install the v1.1.1 or v3 of OpenSSL.
 You can get the v1.1.1 or v3 packages from http://security.ubuntu.com/ubuntu/pool/main/o/openssl/.
 The packages required are openssl, libssl and libssl-dev

+  - In MacOS,
+    -  So if you have Ubuntu 22.04, do below in MacOS shell to install openssl

+            $ brew install openssl

+	- Make sure that you install the v1.1.1 or v3 of OpenSSL.
+You can get the v1.1.1 or v3 packages from http://security.ubuntu.com/ubuntu/pool/main/o/openssl/.
+The packages required are openssl, libssl and libssl-dev